kevin6983876/Super-resolution/molecule_kinetics.md

 $\Rightarrow X_{wide}=X_{spinning}$, $Q$ is the same for identical molecules.
 $t_{1/2, spining}$ and $t_{1/2, wide}$ is dependent on $t_{raw,spinning}$ and $t_{raw,wide}$, respectively.
 -->
+### Two-photon pulse laser energy
+[...]

+### A new proposal: 561 widefield bleaching + 405 spinning disk activation

+Advantage:
+1. the bleaching dynamics can be as good as widefield.
+   1. You should keep in mind that our sample is a volume, not a single layer.
+In 2006 Eric Betzig paper, they need 0.5-1s to bleach the whole frame of single-layered cell.
+   2. Our widefield illumination FOV is $300*300\mu m^2$, where in Eric Betzig setup.

 ### Why we need that many frames?
 Nyquist condition.
 Can be calculated...